 NYC Air Rights and Zoning

-As an architect I study NYC zoning codes and protocols, but these are complicated and quite involved issues.
-In this article we reviewed some of the basic concepts with regards to NYC Air Rights and Transferable Development Rights.
-This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.
+As an architect, I study NYC zoning codes and protocols, which are complicated and quite involved.
+In this article, we reviewed some of the basic concepts regarding NYC Air Rights and Transferable Development Rights.
+This post does not assume to cover every possible issue or condition but provides a general overview of the topic.

 Thank You for reading our blog post on NYC Air Rights.